LoganJFisher/TeXSend/README.md

 The only exceptions require `trust` to be enabled (planned) or `strict` to be disabled (planned).

 > [!IMPORTANT]
-> This does not change the content of emails in any way.
+> * This does not change the content of emails in any way.
 Email recipients will also need to run this userscript to compile on their end.<br>
-> Additionally, the compiling is performed entirely locally - the content of the emails is not transmitted to any server.
+> * The compiling is performed entirely locally - the content of emails is not transmitted to any server by this userscript.

 > [!WARNING]
 > This does not currently support email drafts or split views.